 Raised in Massachusetts, I studied art at Massachusetts College of Art and Design, as well as at Rhode Island School of Design and the Art Students League in NYC.
 I added numerous workshops in pastel, watercolor, printmaking and portraiture.
 Later I opened Elements Gallery in Brunswick, Maine, and was graphic artist

 I changed locations from Massachusetts to Maine, to New York City, Florida and now North Carolina.
-I also spent three years at sea in the Caribbean and in Europe, where I painted over 200 small watercolors, culminating in a one-man (woman) show at Curtis Public Library in Brunswick, Maine.
+I also spent three years at sea in the Caribbean and in Europe, where I painted over 200 small watercolors, culminating in a sola show at Curtis Memorial Public Library in Brunswick, Maine.

-Having settled in Black Mountain, North Carolina, where dramatic mountains are the perennial subject, I am already responding to their changing colors and moods which are begging to be painted.
+Having settled in Black Mountain, North Carolina, where dramatic mountains are the perennial subject, I am already responding to their changing colors and moods begging to be painted.